Arka-009/automated-meta-data-generator/README.md

 ```

 ## 📹 Demo Video
-Include a short demo of the app in action (see below for script).
+Include a short demo of the app in action

 ## 🤝 Contribution
 Pull requests are welcome.
 For major changes, please open an issue first.